-‘Working from its Paris ateliers, Hermès is the only major fashion house producing leather goods which continues to stitch by hand, using the celebrated saddle stitch, which has come to be known the world over,’ explains Caitlin Donovan, specialist in Handbags and Accessories at Christie’s.
-It takes between 30 and 40 hours to produce the most cherished Hermès models, such as the Birkin.
-This unwavering dedication to craftsmanship is evident in every object the house produces and helps to drive the ever increasing values of the rarest examples.
+‘Working from its Paris ateliers, Hermès has crafted leather goods by hand since 1837, utilising the durable, double-needle saddle-stitch,’ explains Caitlin Donovan, specialist in Handbags and Accessories at Christie’s.
+It takes between 30 and 40 hours to produce one of the most cherished Hermès models, the Birkin.
+This commitment to craftsmanship is evident in every object the house produces and helps to drive the ever-increasing values of the rarest examples.

 Every Hermès model is a legend.
-Created in 1935, the Kelly bag has become part of the brand’s genetic code, having shot to fame when it was carried by Grace Kelly in 1956 — the celebrated actress using the bag to subtly hide a stomach rounded by pregnancy.
-From that point on, the Hermès ‘travel bag with strap’ was rechristened the ‘Kelly’ in honour of the Monaco princess.
-Subsequent models include the Hermès Birkin, named after actress and singer Jane Birkin.
+Created in 1935, the Kelly bag has become part of the brand’s genetic code, having shot to fame when it was carried by Grace Kelly in 1956 — the actress using the bag to subtly hide a stomach rounded by pregnancy.
+From that point on, the Hermès ‘Sac à dépêches’ was rechristened the ‘Kelly’ in honour of the Monaco princess.

-For collectors who appreciate rarity, nothing has more allure than the custom pieces.
-Only available to VIP clients, and sometimes only once, these special pieces can often the pinnacle of a collection.
-The magic of owning a piece that no one else has can drive values sky-high.
-Rarely on the market, thee pieces often carry a horseshoe stamp to denote that they are custom-made.
+For collectors who appreciate rarity, nothing has more allure than a one-of-a-kind creation.
+Only available to VIP clients, these special pieces are denoted by a horseshoe stamp and represent the pinnacle of any collection.
+The magic of owning a piece that no one else has can drive values sky-high, as they rarely appear on the market.

-When buying a Hermès bag, it’s important to consider both material and colour.
-The brand is known for its signature shades, with more than 100 to choose from.
+Hermès is known for its mastery of shades, with more than 100 to choose from.
 The colours are deep and rich, often presenting slightly differently on different materials.
-Reds — whether fiery, bright or deep-blood tones — have become legendary; blues are available as rich turquoise, deep-blue marines, or soft sky; pinks range from shocking to the shade of a light lipstick; greens come in olive or rich chlorophyll shades, such as ‘vert céladon’.
-From year to year different colours top the collector list, but it would be difficult to argue that the jewel-tone Vert Emeraude does not hold the top spot.
+Reds — whether fiery, bright or deep-blood tones — have become legendary, while blues are available as rich turquoise, deep-blue marines, or soft sky.
+Pinks range from shocking to the shade of a light lipstick, and greens come in tones of olive or rich chlorophyll, such as ‘vert céladon’.
+From year to year different colours top the collector list, but it would be difficult to argue that the jewel-tone ‘vert emeraude’ does not hold the top spot.